IndiaFilings / Learn / Taxability Of Income From The Provident Fund Contribution

 • The amendment is effective from the Assessment Year 2022-2023 (The previous Year 2021-2022).

-• As per the amendment, the manner of computation of taxable interest would be prescribed later.
+• As per the amendment, the manner of computation of taxable interest for income tax on PF would be prescribed later.

 Manner of computation of taxable interest on Provident Fund contribution-

 Income Tax (25th Amendment) Rules, 2021 is introduced vide notification dated 31st August 2021.
 The said amendment came up with the new rule 9D which dealt with the manner of calculation of taxable interest.
-Accordingly, the same will be calculated as under-
+Accordingly, the same will be calculated as for tax on provident fund-

-1. Firstly, from the previous year 2021-2022, two separate accounts will be maintained for determining the following types of the contribution made by the person-
+1. Firstly, from the previous year 2021-2022, two separate accounts will be maintained for determining the following types of the contribution made by the person to determine the obligations of income tax on PF-

 • Taxable contribution; and